-If you’re preparing to sell your iPhone 12 mini, iPhone 12, iPhone 12 Pro, and iPhone 12 Pro Max or you simply want to wipe everything and start from scratch, here’s how to factory reset your iPhone 12.
+If you’re preparing to sell your iPhone 12 mini, iPhone 12, iPhone 12 Pro, and iPhone 12 Pro Max or you simply want to wipe everything and start from scratch, you’ll want to factory reset your iPhone 12.

 Factory resetting your iPhone 12 will wipe the data stored on the device and it will revert the device to its original settings.
-This is useful if you’re planning to trade-in your phone, sell or donate it it to a third-party, or if you’re having issues and think starting over might help.
+This is useful if you’re planning to trade-in your phone, sell it or donate it it to a third-party.
+It can also be helpful if you’re having issues on your device and think starting over might help.